-- 1.7.3.
-Provides increased user functionality in line with latest touch technology - 1.8.
+- Resilience: Cloud helps you plan and manage enterprise wide resilience, aiding speedy recovery and mitigating the impact of disasters - 1.9.
+Windows 10 is Microsoft's latest operating system and works effectively on mobile and desktop devices.
+The key benefits of Windows 10 are - Improved security by providing a layered defence in line with ICT Services Security roadmap, supported class leading security products - Evergreen which will mean that users will always be on the latest versions of Windows, avoiding costly change programmes - Provides increased user functionality in line with latest touch technology - 1.10.
 Office 365 is Microsoft cloud software as a service officer product suite.
-The key benefits of Office 365 are - 1.8.1.
-Supports the goals of both councils to consume more cloud services - 1.8.2.
-Access to the latest versions of desktop and office products - 1.8.3.
-Enables better collaboration with external partners and suppliers including Health - 1.8.4.
-Provides a more cost effective email solution - 1.8.5.
-Office 365 is delivered as SaaS (software as a service) delivers the benefit of being evergreen, meaning that both councils will always be using the latest versions of Office 365 product and provides other benefits including - 1.8.5.1.
-Enables a reduction in costs, as Councils will only pay for what they use.
+The key benefits of Office 365 are: - Supports the goals of both councils to consume more cloud services - Access to the latest versions of desktop and office products - Enables better collaboration with external partners and suppliers including Health - Provides a more cost effective email solution - Office 365 is delivered as SaaS (software as a service) delivers the benefit of being evergreen, meaning that both councils will always be using the latest versions of Office 365 product and provides other benefits including: - Enables a reduction in costs, as Councils will only pay for what they use.
 Provides the ability to turn things off when not needed and hence not pay for them can give rise to some savings, but this needs to be balanced with a more intense management of things like the starters, leavers and movers' processes within both Councils and the business hours of service(s) required.
-In the context of our desktop transformation programme, this also avoids tie in to long term contracts. - 1.8.5.2.
-Seamless Coordination with the Tools we Already Know Office 365 works seamlessly with the programs we already know and use, including Outlook, Word, Excel, OneNote, Publisher and PowerPoint.
+In the context of our desktop transformation programme, this also avoids tie in to long term contracts. - Seamless co-ordination with the tools we already know Office 365 works seamlessly with the programs we already know and use, including Outlook, Word, Excel, OneNote, Publisher and PowerPoint.
 These tools provide the same great features you rely on as well as powerful capabilities in Office 365.
-We can if others are editing the document we're creating, synchronise documents with our desktop, broadcast PowerPoint presentations, and check documents in and out of your online document library. - 1.8.5.3.
-Aligns to our vision of Right Device, Right Time Any Place Access Microsoft® Office 365 provides web-enabled access to email, important documents, contacts, and calendar on almost any device-including PCs, Apple Mac,, iPhones and Android phones.
+We can if others are editing the document we're creating, synchronise documents with our desktop, broadcast PowerPoint presentations, and check documents in and out of your online document library. - Aligns to our vision of Right Device, Right Time Any Place Access Microsoft® Office 365 provides web-enabled access to email, important documents, contacts, and calendar on almost any device-including PCs, Apple Mac,, iPhones and Android phones.
 Office 365 enables users to view and edit documents from web browsers on PCs and Apple Mac computers.
-Office 365 allows us to easily Communicate and Collaborate Inside and Outside both Organisations with Office 365, we can send instant messages to colleagues and customers and invite them to participate in online meetings where we can review documents or take control of a desktop. - 1.8.5.4.
-Office 365 offers great flexibility by only providing our users with the services they need, cost-effectively adding value to your business.
+Office 365 allows us to easily Communicate and Collaborate Inside and Outside both Organisations with Office 365, we can send instant messages to colleagues and customers and invite them to participate in online meetings where we can review documents or take control of a desktop. - Office 365 offers great flexibility by only providing our users with the services they need, cost-effectively adding value to your business.